slowernews/wisdom-tldr/README.md

 > *'Enter action with boldness.' -- Robert Greene (28th law of power)*

 > *'Go and do the things you can’t.
 That is how you get to do them.' -- Pablo Picasso*

+Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.

 > *'Master the art of timing.' -- Robert Greene (35th law of power)*